Cyb10101/dev-vm-linux/Readme.md

 Why a desktop version?
 Because it should be as easy as possible for the users.

-If I have time, I will translate that into english.

 Licence: Public Domain - Feel free to use it, but you can also improve this.

 ## Try it